christianaao/backend-news-article-project/README.md

 This project was created using Model View Controller architecture.

-This project was written in JavaScript through test driven development (TDD) using Jest and SuperTest.
+This project was written in JavaScript through Test Driven Development (TDD) using Jest and SuperTest.

 ## Setup

 **_In order to run this server locally:_**

-First, clone or fork this repo
+1. clone or fork this repo

-Next, run: `npm install` in your terminal to install all dependencies.
+2. run: `npm install` in your terminal to install all dependencies.

 #### The required dependencies include:
  - dotenv
  - pg